Add Blocks

 blockend.json not found.

-npx blockend initBlock not found
+npx blockend-cli initBlock not found

 Block "auth" does not exist.The requested block either doesn't exist or hasn't been published yet.